pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/04_checkbox_radio.md

 ### Custom Checkbox Checked

-The default check icon provided by Clay Base doesn't match the one in Material Design.
-Material Design inlines the SVG in the markup.
-Clay CSS uses an SVG data uri with `background-image` to render the icon.
+The default check icon provided by Clay Base does not match the one in Material Design.
+Material Design uses inline SVG's in the markup.
+Clay CSS uses a SVG data uri with `background-image` to render the icon.

 We can grab an icon that looks similar to Material Design's icon and use Clay CSS' [clay-svg-url](https://github.com/liferay/clay/blob/0568f0a1ffb82b0bc85321b10cb32ff5f68e2cc1/packages/clay-css/src/scss/functions/_global-functions.scss#L148-L173) function.
 This function accepts an SVG as a parameter and returns a data uri we can pass into `background-image`.
 We must make sure to wrap the SVG in single quotes if the attributes are delimited by double quotes.

 We will also set `background-size` to make it larger.
 We set both `width` and `height` values on `background-size` because we will be using `transition` to animate the checkbox on check at the end.